rosariorussell/portfolio/content/blogs/2019-10_topcofounder_pitch.md

 - Pricing - A long trial period or deeply discounted price for beta users until enough data is collected to garner investor interest
 - Post-seed - After raising one year of runway, TopCofounder recruits someone from Mensa, the high IQ society to take over operations.

-I am looking to form a joint venture with angel investors or corporations looking to build innovation labs.
-For this venture, I am seeking one year of runway for 50% equity to build a prototype, acquire initial customers, and raise additional seed funding.
+I am looking to form a 50/50 joint venture with interested angel investors.
+In exchange for one year of operational expenses, I will build a prototype, acquire initial customers, and raise an additional round of funding.

 My name is Russell Rosario and I’m an accountant and software engineer.
 After a year of consulting with several startups and formulating best practices, I launched TopCofounder as a startup studio in 2019.
-As of October 2019, I am currently working on 3 startups.
+As of October 2019, I am currently working on 3 startup ideas.